NICMx/Jool/doc/usr/index.markdown

 ## Status

 As far as we know, Jool is a [fairly compliant](intro-jool.html#compliance) SIIT and Stateful NAT64.
-This is the roadmap as of 2015-04-13:
+This is the roadmap as of 2015-08-19:

-1. [Milestone 3.4.0](https://github.com/NICMx/NAT64/issues?q=milestone%3A3.4.0) will be a relatively sizeable internal refactor to [remove the need of a second IPv4 address from Stateful NAT64 Jool](https://github.com/NICMx/NAT64/wiki/issue67:-Linux%27s-MASQUERADING-does-not-care-about-the-source-natting-overriding-existing-connections.), and to [optimize pool4](https://github.com/NICMx/NAT64/issues/36).
-(They are actually pretty much the same bug.)
 2. [Milestone 4.0.0](https://github.com/NICMx/NAT64/issues?q=milestone%3A4.0.0) will be a [framework switch](https://github.com/NICMx/NAT64/issues/140).
 Jool might become a device driver or a userspace daemon.
 This will free Jool from most of its compliance problems and might make it more intuitive to configure.
 3. [Milestone 4.1.0](https://github.com/NICMx/NAT64/issues?q=milestone%3A4.1.0) will add several new features.

 New bug reports might interpolate other milestones in-between.
 Feedback from users can persuade us to change priorities.
 See [Contact](contact.html) for options on this.

-Our latest release is version <a href="https://github.com/NICMx/NAT64/issues?q=milestone%3A3.3.2" target="_blank">3.3.2</a>.
+Our latest release is version <a href="https://github.com/NICMx/NAT64/issues?q=milestone%3A3.4.0" target="_blank">3.4.0</a>.

 -------------------